Localization and slow-thermalization in a cluster spin model: Study of small system

-\textit{Study of small system.---} We study a small system with $L=6$ to see how the system is affected by the interactions, how the eigenstates are characterized by LIOMs and how localization properties emerge.
+We study a small system with $L=6$ to see how the system is affected by the interactions, and how the eigenstates are characterized by the LIOMs.
+It is important to confirm the presence of the LIOMs numerically due to the complexity of the model, even though the explicit form of the LIOMs in Eq.(6) is analytically given.